Supercapacitor: Applications

-General

 Consumer electronics

 In applications with fluctuating loads, such as laptop computers, PDAs, GPS, portable media players, hand-held devices, and photovoltaic systems, supercapacitors can stabilize the power supply.

 Supercapacitors deliver power for photographic flashes in digital cameras and for LED flashlights that can be charged in much shorter periods of time, e.g., 90 seconds.

 Some portable speakers are powered by supercapacitors.

-Tools

 A cordless electric screwdriver with supercapacitors for energy storage has about half the run time of a comparable battery model, but can be fully charged in 90 seconds.
 It retains 85% of its charge after three months left idle.

+Power generation and distribution

-Grid power buffer
+Grid power buffering

 Numerous non-linear loads, such as EV chargers, HEVs, air conditioning systems, and advanced power conversion systems cause current fluctuations and harmonics.
 These current differences create unwanted voltage fluctuations and therefore power oscillations on the grid.
 Power oscillations not only reduce the efficiency of the grid, but can cause voltage drops in the common coupling bus, and considerable frequency fluctuations throughout the entire system.
 To overcome this problem, supercapacitors can be implemented as an interface between the load and the grid to act as a buffer between the grid and the high pulse power drawn from the charging station.

-Low-power equipment power buffer
+Low-power equipment power buffering

 Supercapacitors provide backup or emergency shutdown power to low-power equipment such as RAM, SRAM, micro-controllers and PC Cards.
 They are the sole power source for low energy applications such as automated meter reading (AMR) equipment or for event notification in industrial electronics.

 Supercapacitors buffer power to and from rechargeable batteries, mitigating the effects of short power interruptions and high current peaks.
 Batteries kick in only during extended interruptions, e.g., if the mains power or a fuel cell fails, which lengthens battery life.

 Uninterruptible power supplies (UPS) may be powered by supercapacitors, which can replace much larger banks of electrolytic capacitors.
 This combination reduces the cost per cycle, saves on replacement and maintenance costs, enables the battery to be downsized and extends battery life.

 Supercapacitors provide backup power for actuators in wind turbine pitch systems, so that blade pitch can be adjusted even if the main supply fails.

-Voltage stabilizer
+Voltage stabilization

 Supercapacitors can stabilize voltage fluctuations for powerlines by acting as dampers.
 Wind and photovoltaic systems exhibit fluctuating supply evoked by gusting or clouds that supercapacitors can buffer within milliseconds.